techbrett/OfficeDocs-SkypeForBusiness/Teams/intelligent-recap-calls-meetings.md

 ### 1:1 peer-to-peer and group VoIP calls

 1:1 peer-to-peer and group VoIP calls are made between Teams users.
-Your users can access AI generated notes and recommended tasks for 1:1 and group peer-to-peer calls through the **Recap** button in the call’s chat in Teams.
+Your users can access AI generated notes, recommended tasks, speakers, topics, mentions, and chapters for 1:1 and group peer-to-peer calls through the **Recap** button in the call’s chat in Teams.

 :::image type="content" source="media/intelligent-call-recap-small.png" alt-text="Screenshot of the intelligent call recap button in the call's chat." lightbox="media/intelligent-call-recap-expand.png":::